 MOST DIVORCES TAKE MORE THAN 61 DAYS

-As mentioned before a divorce can go as quickly or as slowly as the two parties make it.
+As mentioned before, a divorce can go as quickly or as slowly as the two parties make it.
 If there is much to argue over about or if one party is purposely stalling, the process tends to get dragged out much longer than what you might expect.

 Division of Assets

-To begin with, in a divorce the discovery process is what can take the longest.
+To begin with, in a divorce, the discovery process is what can take the longest.
 This is because all assets and debts will need to be discovered and brought to the attention of the other party regardless if it was obtained before or during the marriage.

-Most people are sluggish to obtain all records that are being asked to be produced in the other parties’ requests, and these records may take some time to be produced by the businesses and companies themselves.
+Most people are sluggish to obtain all records that are being asked to be produced in the other parties’ requests, and these records may take some time to be made by the businesses and companies themselves.

 Conservatorship of Children/ Child Support

 Aside from property, debts, and assets, children fought over even more.
 This is because most parents believe they are the better parent and will fight for the conservatorship of their children.
 Most parents do not go down without a fight, and as mentioned before, if two spouses are looking to the quickest divorce route, they must comply and agree with every bit of thing, children included.